MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ### -SessionOption
-Defines a set of extended options for the WS-Management session.
+Specifies extended options for the WS-Management session.
-Enter a SessionOption object that you create by using the New-WSManSessionOption cmdlet.
+Enter a **SessionOption** object that you create by using the New-WSManSessionOption cmdlet.
-For more information about the options that are available, see New-WSManSessionOption.
+For more information about the options that are available, type `Get-Help New-WSManSessionOption`.

 ```yaml
 Type: SessionOption